-- coordinating the activities of the independent directors; - presiding at meetings of the Board of Directors at which the Chairman and the CEO are not present, including executive sessions of the independent directors; - setting the agenda for and leading non-management and independent director sessions held by the Board regularly, and briefing the Chairman and the CEO on any issues arising from those sessions; - having the authority to call executive sessions of the independent directors; - serving as a liaison between the Chairman and the CEO and the independent directors; - advising on the flow of information sent to the Board of Directors, and reviewing the agenda, materials and schedule for Board meetings; and - being available for consultation and communication with major shareholders as appropriate.
+- coordinating the activities of the independent directors; - presiding at meetings of the Board of Directors at which the Chairman and the CEO are not present, including executive sessions of the independent directors: - setting the agenda for and leading non-management and independent director sessions held by the Board regularly, and briefing the Chairman and the CEO on any issues arising from those sessions; - having the authority to call executive sessions of the independent directors; - serving as a liaison between the Chairman and the CEO and the independent directors; - · advising on the flow of information sent to the Board of Directors, and reviewing the agenda, materials and schedule for Board meetings; and - being available for consultation and communication with major shareholders as appropriate.

-The independent members of the Board of Directors have determined that having a separate Chairman and Chief Executive Officer will be the most effective in assuring an efficient transition of the duties of the Chief Executive Officer and is the most appropriate leadership structure for the Board of Directors at this time.
-However, the roles of Chairman and CEO may be filled by the same or different individuals.
-This allows the Board of Directors flexibility to determine whether the two roles should be combined in the future based upon the Corporation's needs and the Board of Directors' assessment of the Corporation's leadership from time to time.
+The independent members of the Board of Directors have determined that having a separate Chairman and Chief Executive Officer has both assured the effective transition of the duties of the Chief Executive Officer and contributed to the quality of the Corporation's governance.
+In the future, however, the roles of Chairman and CEO may be filled by the same or different individuals.
+This flexibility allows the Board of Directors to determine the best governance structure for the Corporation and whether the two roles should be combined in the future based upon the Corporation's needs and the Board of Directors' assessment of the Corporation's leadership from time to time.
 The Board of Directors periodically reviews the structure of Board and Corporation leadership as part of the succession planning process.